 The Double Coat

 Lab’s have a “Double-Coat”, meaning they have two layers of fur: a top layer called the Guard coat (sometimes called Top coat) that is slightly more “wiry” and abrasive.
-And a softer and lighter under layer that called the Undercoat.
+Underneath you'll find a softer and lighter under-layer called the Undercoat.
 Combined these layers are used to regulate body temperature, protect from harmful UV rays, repel water, and protect their skin.

 The undercoat is a fantastic insulator, and you've probably guessed that it keeps them warm in the colder months.
 But those layers of fur also keep them cool in the summer, and insulate them from warm air.